 The consolidated financial statements include the financial statements of the Company, its subsidiaries, its VIEs, and the subsidiaries of one of its VIEs.
-The consolidated financial statements have been prepared in accordance with U.S. GAAP and on a going concern basis with the ownership interests of minority shareholders reported as noncontrolling interests.
+The consolidated financial statements have been prepared in accordance with U.S. GAAP and on a going concern basis.
 All significant transactions and balances among the Company, its subsidiaries, its VIEs and the subsidiaries of the VIE have been eliminated upon consolidation.
 Based on the Contractual Arrangements (see Note 1), the Company consolidates the VIEs as required by Accounting Standards Codification ("ASC") 810 Consolidation, because Fenghuang On-line holds all the variable interests of the VIEs and has been determined to be the primary beneficiary of the VIEs.